2 min read 7 May 21

 We know from listening to our customers and their advisers that more people are becoming aware of the need to act on the climate emergency to ensure a positive future for themselves and their families, and their preferences and needs are changing.
 Older people need to make their savings last for longer and may be concerned about the impact of climate-related uncertainty and change on their investments, and on the planet future generations will inherit.
 Younger people, who will be more directly affected by climate change, are also taking an interest in where their money is invested.

 In our aim to meet these needs, we’ve developed a Planet+range of funds and strategies, and our goal now is to grow this range so that a substantial amount of our assets under management are in these solutions.
 We will do this by attracting new flows into the funds, launching new funds, launching Planet+ versions of existing funds, and transitioning funds to meet Planet+ criteria.
-While all our funds integrate environmental, social and governance factors in investment analysis and decision-making, this range of solutions goes further: to help people seeking sustainable long-term, so 5 to ten years or more, financial returns and those who also want to use their money to make a positive difference to the environment and society.
+While the majority of our funds integrate environmental, social and governance factors in investment analysis and decision-making, this range of solutions goes further: to help people seeking sustainable long-term, so 5 to ten years or more, financial returns and those who also want to use their money to make a positive difference to the environment and society.
 These funds all seek to deliver specific ESG-screened, sustainability and/or impact objectives as well as their financial objectives, and several are explicitly linked to UN Sustainable Development Goals.

 In Q4 2020, we added to our range of existing Planet+ solutions by launching a family of retail multi-asset funds which combine impact investment, adherence to high ESG standards, and actively manage our dynamic approach to markets.
 The new range has three individual funds to suit different risk tolerances: ‘Cautious’, ‘Balanced’ and ‘Growth’.
 Part of each fund’s portfolio includes a core holding of positive impact assets, and there is a preference for investing in direct holdings to better control the ESG quality, while maintaining the ability to allocate capital across asset classes globally – including equities, bonds and infrastructure.